-- 1 The warm cakes gave up/off a nice smell. - 2 Amanda came across/out a new recipe for pancakes on the Internet. - 3 Ben wanted to give in/away free cakes to people at the hospital. - 4 Suzy didn't go to work because she came down with/up with the flu. - 5 Tom wants to give back/up chocolate next year.
+- 1 I need to give away/back the book I borrowed from the library. - 2 Amanda came across/out a new recipe for muffins on the Internet. - 3 Ben wanted to give in/away free cakes to people at the hospital. - 4 Suzy didn't go to work because she came down with/up with the flu. - 5 Tom wants to give back/up chocolate next year.